Promoting Scholarship Abroad

-Fulbright scholarships enable more than 1,800 U.S. students, artists, and other professionals to benefit from unique resources in more than 155 nations each year, providing the opportunity to gain international competence in an interdependent world.
-Learn more about the program.
+Fulbright scholarships enable more than 1,900 U.S. students, artists, and other professionals to benefit from unique resources in more than 140 countries each year, providing the opportunity to gain international competence in an interdependent world.

 Fulbright grants fund teaching, study, and travel abroad in all areas of the world.
 Applications are considered in all fields, including the creative and performing arts, except as limited by individual countries.